UAE's COP28 leader: 'Fight climate change, not each other'

 However, he added: “The strategies we pursue must leave no one behind.
 The policies we adopt must be pro-growth and pro-climate at the same time.”

+The speech renewed criticism among activists of al-Jaber’s nomination to shepherd the climate talks.

+African youth climate activist Eric Njuguna from Kenya termed the remarks ‘’dismissive of valid and merited concerns brought forth by climate activists.”
+He called on the U.N. body overseeing the talks to install a conflict of interest policy that checks the influence that oil and gas firms have on the climate talks owing to their “long history of skewing and watering down important climate decisions.

 Al-Jaber, a 49-year-old longtime climate envoy, is a trusted confidant of UAE leader Sheikh Mohammed bin Zayed Al Nahyan.
-He’s been behind billions in investments in renewable energy — and also leads an oil company that pumps some 4 million barrels of crude a day and hopes to expand to 5 million daily.
+He’s been behind tens of billions of dollars spent or pledged toward renewable energy — and also leads an oil company that pumps some 4 million barrels of crude a day and hopes to expand to 5 million daily.

+That oil money fuels the ambitions of this federation of seven sheikhdoms on the Arabian Peninsula — as well as the production of more of the heat-trapping carbon dioxide that the U.N. negotiations hope to limit.

 “There are moments in history when humanity comes together to fight a common threat.
 Let’s prove to ourselves that we can do it once again,” al-Jaber said.
 “Let’s put our differences aside.
 Fight climate change, not each other.”